hiddenntreasure/Cervical-Cancer-Screening/README.md

 ## 3. Images preprocessing:

-Images had unwanted region which don't require.
+Images had unwanted region .
 So,crop images manually using domain knowledge about the task.
 Or use image segmentation approach.
-Image segmentation by creating mask/annotation using domain knowledge and apply U-Net apporach.Or simply use max Hist algo.
+Image segmentation by creating mask/annotation using domain knowledge and apply U-Net like algo.Or simply use max Hist algo.
 As image's most of the part is required for classification.
 Using Max Hist will automatically segment ROI.

 ## 4. Model: